 To give the place the moody, cave-like feeling of an old Tiki Bar, we decided on a dark blue-black color for the floor and ceiling, and tropical bamboo wallpaper.
 Real bamboo poles will cover the 50 foot long bar, and the top will be finished like an island hut with rustic tin roofing.
 An artist from New York has been commissioned to paint colorful, original Tiki paintings, and we’ll add some unique folk art plus a few surprises.
 Here is what the space looks like now:

-Check back with us in the next month or two, and we’ll show you how the ideas and colors on the board become the real-life interior of Myrtle Beach’s only Tiki Bar.
+Here’s how the ideas and colors on the board become the real-life interior of Myrtle Beach’s only Tiki Bar:

 If you’d like to add some Tiki-Chic to your home, there are plenty of resources online – BambooandTikis.com and Critiki.com are both fun to check out.